Chandler Fenner

-Chandler Fenner (born July 6, 1990) is an American former professional football defensive back.
+Chandler Fenner (born July 6, 1990) is an American former professional football player who was a defensive back in the National Football League (NFL) and Canadian Football League (CFL).
 He was signed by the Kansas City Chiefs as an undrafted free agent in 2012.
-He played college football at the College of the Holy Cross.
+He played college football for the Holy Cross Crusaders.

 Early life

 Fenner attended and played football at Frank W. Cox High School.
 He was a member of the high school track and field team.

 Professional career

 On April 30, 2012, Fenner signed with the Kansas City Chiefs as an undrafted free agent.

 On August 31, 2012, Fenner was released by the Chiefs.

 On December 7, 2012, Fenner was signed to the Seattle Seahawks to join the practice squad.
 On July 29, 2014, the Seahawks released Fenner.

 On August 1, 2014, Fenner was signed to the New York Giants.
 The Giants signed him from to the active roster from their practice squad on October 3, 2014.
 On September 5, 2015, he was waived by the Giants.

 Originally released after training camp on June 18, 2016, Fenner was re-signed by the BC Lions on July 24, 2016, to the practice roster.
 He was promoted to the active roster and first played for the Lions in their Week 12 match against the Montreal Alouettes.

 On February 13, 2018, Fenner was signed to the Winnipeg Blue Bombers.